| TAR(1) | General Commands Manual | TAR(1) |

 and group ids.
 On create, it causes user and group names to not be stored

-in the archive.-O
+in the archive.-O,

-is specified, and the program is being
+--to-stdout-o-p is specified, and the program is being

 run by the root user.
 In this case, the file modes and flags from the